Please ensure Javascript is enabled for purposes of website accessibility https://userway.org/tutorials/installations/wix/

 30 second body scan meditation:

-This 30-Second Exercise Can Reduce Your Anxiety Significantly (It’s True – We’ve Tried!) (https://youaligned.com/body-scan-meditation/)
+This 30-Second Exercise Can Reduce Your Anxiety Significantly (It's True - We've Tried!)

 1. Get comfortable